-Assuming that you know the radiator size that you need, below is advice and the steps required to replace a radiator.
+Assuming you know the radiator size you need, below is our advice and the steps required to replace a radiator.

 Advice Before The Replacement

 As you will be removing the old radiator, it’s highly advised that you check the condition of the wall.
-If there are any areas of cracking or crumbling, you may want to get the wall plastered before replacing the radiator.
-You may also want to apply a fresh lick of paint whilst it’s removed too.
+If there are any areas of cracking or crumbling, you may want to get the wall plastered or use some wall filler before replacing the radiator.
+You may also want to apply a fresh lick of paint while removing it for the finishing touches too.

 Different Sized Radiators

-If you are installing a larger or smaller radiator compared to the current radiator, you will need to make some pipe alterations.
-If this is the case, it’s advised that you call in a professional plumber to carry this out for you.
-Not only will the pipework need to be altered, you will also need to pull up the floorboards and even cut into any wooden joists.
+If you are installing a larger or smaller radiator than the current one, you will need to make some pipe alterations.
+If this is the case, you are advised to call a professional plumber to do this for you.
+Not only will the pipework need to be altered, but you will also need to pull up the floorboards and even cut into any wooden joists.

-As you can see in the below photos, the replacement radiator was much larger and had pipework alterations under the floorboards.
-Luckily, we made sure this work was carried out before laying down new carpet.
+As you can see in the photos below, the replacement radiator was much larger and had pipework alterations under the floorboards.
+Luckily, we ensured this work was done before laying down the new carpet.

 What You’ll Need